 ISFJ Careers to Avoid

-Furthermore, a system like the MBTI can be used to identify the best and worst potential career options for each type.
+Furthermore, the 16 personalities theory can be used to identify the best and worst potential career options for each type.
 This doesn’t mean a person can’t do well in a certain position.
 It just shows the areas where a person has the best chance to succeed and the areas they may want to avoid.

 As such, The Defender personality type (who is an introvert at heart) should avoid career paths that require lots of draining social interaction.
 Also, since they love structure and plans, a job where things can change from one minute to another will most likely leave them feeling disoriented and exhausted.